bradleypeterson/Server_Manager/README.md

 ## Running the project
 To run the project, clone the repository and open the project with an IDE.
 We used Pycharm from Jetbrains, which is free for students and can be downloaded here https://www.jetbrains.com/pycharm/.

-Next, navigate to the correct folder in the terminal (the one that contains the manage.py file) and run "python3 manage.py migrate --run-syncdb"
+Next, navigate to the correct folder in the terminal (the one that contains the manage.py file) and run "python3 manage.py migrate --run-syncdb".
-Note: If python3 is not recognized, use "python"
+Note: If "python3" is not recognized, use "python".

 (if the previous command fails, make sure the required packages are installed.
 If not this can be done by running "pip3 install PACKAGENAMEHERE" in the terminal)